Degenerative disc disease is one of the most frequent causes of back pain.

 Whereas hot water: it’s always there.

 After 20 years of chronic back pain caused by disc disease for Walter, it’s a no brainer.

 This is Walter’s best friend.
 It’s a simple wood board, 40cm by 30cm, doesn’t really matter, it’s just to give an idea of its size. what matter is its thickness: 0.5 cm

 Rigid enough to offer good support, soft enough to not be uncomfortable like a thicker wood board.

 And it’s cheap so, Walter has a couple of them, for use wherever he needs to: chair, couch… in the car… that works very well!
 Even in his bed.

-Sometimes he stands in the kitchen, using the wood board to support his back and decrease pressure on his spine.
+Sometimes Walt will just stand in the kitchen, using the wood board to support his back and decrease pressure on his spine.

 This is a great trick for back pain relief!